 Preliminary Phone Consultation

 Whether you are ready to start therapy or still contemplating if now is the right time for you, Emma is happy to offer a complimentary 15 minute phone consultation to help you decide.
 Making the first phone call is an important step and as such, it provides an initial opportunity to ask questions, share your concerns, understand what may be involved during counselling, and gain a sense of Emma.

-Contact Emma during normal business hours on Monday or Thursday, or alternatively, email Emma to arrange a mutual time to have a confidential chat.
+Contact Emma during normal business hours on Monday, Thursday, or Friday.
+Email [email protected] or Phone 0492 875 180 to arrange a mutual time to have a confidential chat.

 To optimise the counselling process, committing to the process and feeling comfortable with your counsellor is vital.
 It is not uncommon for people to ‘shop around’ until they meet a counsellor they feel comfortable with.
 Taking the time to find a therapist who is a ‘good fit’ with you and has the experience and skills to you need is important to Emma who believes getting to know one another starts with a warm introduction, rather than a cold referral.
 The therapeutic relationship begins from the initial phone call.